Call Us Today!

 In her twenty four years of teaching, Liliana is a strong believer in world languages education as the most powerful tool to promote cultural understanding and social change.

-Since one of our goals during the Institute is to address the use of authentic materials and technology in the classroom, please bring your laptop and an USB for easy storage of materials.
-Also, please bring a hard copy of one activity that has worked very well in you class, as well as your syllabus.
+Since one of our goals during the Institute is to address the use of authentic materials and technology in the classroom, please bring your laptop.
+Also, please bring a hard copy of one activity that has worked very well in you class, as well as your syllabus (if applicable).

 The week promises to be filled with lots of information and hands on activities.
 We are really lucky to teach such an interesting course and I’m very excited to meet you during a week of intense learning and collaboration.